chang861224/HPE-OGB/README.md

 - Native `smore` program; because we would like to use the HPE module in this project.
 - Content-based initialized HPE program; because we would like to use the pre-trained features provided by dataset to initial node embedding to train the HPE model.

-After compilation, there are execution files, `HPE` and `BPR`, generated.
+After compilation, there are execution files, `HPE`, generated.
+Moreover, there are `BPR`, `HOP-REC`, and `WARP` execution files generated also.
+You can try these methods which contains in SMORe project if you want.

 ### Network Format
 To use HPE in `smore` module, first we have to generate the connection network of our dataset.
 The format of the network should be like this: